ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The HNA SHOULD build the Public Homenet Zone in a single zone populated with all resource records that are expected to be published on the Internet.
 The use of zone cuts/delegations is NOT RECOMMENDED.

-The HNA also signs the Public Homenet Zone with DNSSEC.
+The HNA signs the Public Homenet Zone with DNSSEC.

 The HNA handles all operations and keying material required for DNSSEC, so there is no provision made in this architecture for transferring private DNSSEC related keying material between the HNA and the DM.

 Once the Public Homenet Zone has been built, the HNA communicates and synchronizes it with the DOI using a primary/secondary setting as depicted in {{fig-naming-arch}}.